credebl/platform/README.md

 nest start agent-service [--watch]
 ```

+## Access Microservice Endpoints

-## To access micro-service endpoints using the API Gateway.
-Navigate to
+To access microservice endpoints using the API Gateway, navigate to:

 ```
 http://localhost:5000/api